Hosted roundtables programme

 Mott MacDonald x CIHT CLIMATES road and rail

 CIHT CLIMATES is a new initiative that is exploring possible futures for transport and the environment and their implications for professionals and organisations in the highways and transportation sector.
-We will be using this roundtable to test some of the early CLIMATES recommendations with both the road and rail sectors; two sectors who face similar challenges but may be tackling climate change in slightly different ways.
-Apply Here
+The roundtable tested some of the early CLIMATES recommendations with both the road and rail sectors; two sectors who face similar challenges but may be tackling climate change in slightly different ways.

 PA Consulting